Geta/oEmbed/README.md

 Install-Package Geta.oEmbed
 ```

 After the package is installed you'll have to register a free account on embed.ly to get an API key.
-In your web.config you should at the bottom see <oEmbedSettings apikey="your-key-here" />.
+In your web.config you should at the bottom see &lt;oEmbedSettings apikey="your-key-here" /&gt;.
 Replace your-key-here with the API key from embed.ly.

 Add oEmbedBlock to one of your content types: